Media General: Aborted merger with Meredith; acquisition by Nexstar

 On September 8, 2015, it was announced that Media General would acquire Meredith Corporation in a cash and stock deal valued at $2.4 billion.
 Pending regulatory and shareholder approval, the deal was expected to be consummated in June 2016.
 The combined company was to be known as Meredith Media General, and become the third-largest owner of television stations in the United States—serving an estimated 30% of households.
 In order to comply with FCC regulations, some stations would have been sold to other companies in six markets where both groups already own stations (Greenville-Spartanburg, Hartford-New Haven, Mobile, Nashville, Portland (OR) and Springfield (MA)).
 Media General shareholders would have controlled 65% of the company, with Meredith shareholders holding 35%.

 On September 28, it was revealed that Nexstar Broadcasting Group had made an unsolicited cash-and-stock offer for Media General, valued at $14.50 per-share.
 Following the announcement, Media General shareholders Oppenheimer Holdings (7% stake) and Starboard Capital (4.5% stake) opposed the Meredith merger in favor of selling to Nexstar.
 On October 6, 2015, the New York Post speculated that the deal had been called off, believing that the deal was unlikely to receive further shareholder support due to these objections.
-Both companies have denied that this was the case, and reported that other major shareholders were backing the merger.
+Both companies have denied that this was the case and reported that other major shareholders were backing the merger.
 Media General hired additional firms to evaluate the Nexstar bid.
 On November 16, Media General rejected the offer but agreed to negotiate after concluding its merger with Meredith.

-On January 27, 2016, Media General announced that it had entered into a definitive agreement to be acquired by Nexstar in a deal valued at $17.14 per-share, valuing the company at $4.6 billion plus the assumption of $2.3 billion debt.
-The combined company will be known as Nexstar Media Group, and own 171 stations, serving an estimated 39% of households.
-The company will pay Meredith a termination fee of $60 million, and give Meredith right of first refusal to acquire any broadcast or digital properties that may be divested during the merger (a clause that Meredith did not exercise).
+On January 27, 2016, Media General announced that it had entered into a definitive agreement to be acquired by Nexstar in a deal valued at $17.14 per-share, valuing the company at $4.6 billion plus the assumption of $2.3 billion in debt.
+The combined company will be known as Nexstar Media Group and will own 171 stations, serving an estimated 39% of households.
+The company will pay Meredith a termination fee of $60 million and give Meredith the right of first refusal to acquire any broadcast or digital properties that may be divested during the merger (a clause that Meredith did not exercise).
 The deal also includes contingent value rights for Media General shareholders if it sells spectrum from its stations during the FCC's spectrum incentive auction.

 The transaction was approved on January 11, 2017, with the sale consummated six days later, on January 17.